 Operating without a strategic plan is like sitting in the passenger seat of your own business.
 You see it accelerate into overdrive and pass one milestone after another.
 Eventually, however, you helplessly watch as it swerves aimlessly or, worse, crashes and burns.

 Strategic planning puts you behind the steering wheel.
 It serves as a roadmap that defines the direction a company must travel, and that helps leaders prepare for potential roadblocks.
-Companies without this foundation and foresight are far more likely to get lost, stuck, or wrecked.
+Companies and markets without this foundation and foresight are far more likely to get lost, stuck, or wrecked.

 Strategic planning is a systematic process for developing an organization’s direction.
 It also articulates the objectives and actions required to achieve that future vision, and outlines metrics for measuring success.